RPGroup-PBoC/mscl_survival/doc/section_2_introduction.md

 ## INTRODUCTION
- &nbsp;&nbsp;&nbsp;&nbsp; Changes in the extracellular osmolarity can be fatal for bacterial cells.
+ &nbsp;&nbsp;&nbsp;&nbsp; Changes in the extracellular osmolarity can be a fatal event for the bacterial cell.
 Upon a hypo-osmotic shock, water rushes into the cell across the membrane, leaving the cell with no choice but to equalize the pressure.
 This equalization occurs either through damage to the cell membrane (resulting in death) or through the regulated flux of water molecules through